My print studio is located at:

 SHIPPING: I can ship your work to you, or drop ship your work to a third party if you like.
 Usually I ship in very sturdy tubes.
 If you are not in a hurry, domestic shipping via the Post Office's "Media Mail" can be a lot less than Priority Mail for smaller or tubed prints.

 DISCOUNTS: If we print 4 - 20 of any single image at one time, you have a discount of 10%.
 15% off for printing 21-40 of a single image.
 20% off for 41 - 60.
-25% off for 61 - 80.
-30% for 81 or more.
+25% off for 61 - or more.
 Discounts do not apply to images smaller than 8x10" because of the relatively large amount of handling of smaller images.

-PAYMENT METHODS: Cash, or personal check made out to John Sheridan, Zelle (very easy all you need is my phone number of email address to set it up instantly) or Paypal (use johnsheridanart@sbcglobal as my Paypal account name.).
+PAYMENT METHODS: Cash, or personal check made out to John Sheridan, Zelle (very easy all you need is my phone number of email address to set it up instantly), Paypal (use johnsheridanart@sbcglobal as my Paypal account name.).
 If using Paypal may I request we split their fees 50-50 and add that to the total, usually 1.5% for each of us.
+If using Venmo, please us John-Sheridan-46 and the last fourdigits of my cell: 2814.

 Please feel free to contact me ANY TIME with ANY QUESTIONS you may have.
 I'll be glad to answer you.